Dan503/mq-scss/README.md

 ###Changing which value comes first

-If your mind works in more of a smallest screen up to largest screen sort of way, then placing the largest value in the first slot is probably a bit counterintuative for you.
+If your mind works in more of a smallest screen up to largest screen sort of way, then placing the largest value in the first slot is probably a bit counterintuitive for you.

 If this is the case, you can change it so that the smallest value is what comes first by altering the `$mq-largest-first` variable.
 To change it, define the setting before the mq-scss import statement.